fabioespinosa/runregistry_api_client/readme.md

 )
 ```

-Do note that we use dt-dt ('dt' twice) this is due to the fact that there are multiple workspaces, the first 'dt' states we are in dt workspace, the second 'dt' states we want column 'dt'.
-So the syntax for status flags is {workspace}-{column}.
+Do note that we use `dt-dt` ('dt' twice) this is due to the fact that there are multiple workspaces, the first 'dt' states we are in dt workspace, the second 'dt' states we want column 'dt'.
+So the syntax for status flags is `{workspace}-{column}`.
 If we wanted runs with the strip column from tracker workspace to have at least 1 lumisection GOOD, the query would look like this:

 ```python
 import runregistry